iniakunhuda/iniakunhuda/README.md

 Hey there 👋, my name is Miftahul Huda and I am a backend developer with 5+ years experience.
 I have experience contributing and leading multiple projects such as E-grocery App, Marketplace, Agency, and Super Apps for internal team.
 I find satisfaction developing digital products that have good performace and a great user experience.
 Live in Surabaya, Indonesia 🇮🇩.
-Active contribution and sharing in Surabaya tech community in SurabayaDev and GDG Surabaya.
+Active contribution and sharing in Surabaya tech community in SurabayaDev & GDG Surabaya.

 **Technical Experience:**